jonzenor/lets-learn-c-sharp/README.md

  - This function is performance intensive

 5. Data Types [signed, unsigned]: 8 bit numbers [sbyte, byte], 16 bit numbers [short, ushort], 32 bit numbers [int, uint], 64 bit numbers [long, ulong]
+ - The compiler will automatically convert the type to a higher type if needed during mathematical operations involving multiple data types.
+This happens before the calculation happens, so before over/underflow can happen.
+ - If you are adding an int and uint together, DC# will implicitly convert each number to a long for the operation, because that's the only data type that can hold all of the possible values.
+This means you need to make sure the result is being stored in a long object type, and not an int or uint, or you will get a compile error.
+ - You cannot perform operations using a long and ulong, because there are no data types large enough to hold every possible value, so this is a compile error.
+ - You can explicitley "cast" a type to another type for the purposes of an operation.
+This does not change the type of the stored value, but only what it counts as during the mathematical operation. i.e. (short) MYVAR + (short) MYVAR2 or (short) (MYVAR + MYVAR2).
+  - Casting may result in bits being lost, though.
+So be careful.
+This will only throw an error if you have overflow checking turned on.

 ## Start A Project ##